amidaware/trmm-docs/docs/faq.md

 A. NATS over TLS needs a real certificate signed with a trusted root certificate.

 If you aren't a dev in a non-production environment, don't run nats with self signed certs: <https://docs.nats.io/running-a-nats-service/configuration/securing_nats/tls#self-signed-certificates-for-testing>

+## License FAQ

+Question 1: Is okay if we as an MSP, use the RMM to monitor our customers, but charge them for this service?

+Answer 1: Yes please use it and charge your customers for it.